Modal Verbs of Obligation in English: Must, Have to, Should (Clear Guide + Examples)

 - Children must be quiet to avoid disturbing the neighbours.

-- Everyone must obey the school rules!
+- Everyone must obey the school rules.

 - We must find a solution to this problem.
-Let’s have a brainstorming meeting.

-- Hurry up, we mustn’t be late.
+- Hurry up!
+We mustn’t be late.

 - Watch your mouth!
-You mustn’t talk like that!
+You mustn’t talk like that.

-- You’ll have to pay the bill.
-We don’t have any money.
+- You’ll have to pay the bill — we don’t have any money.

 Have to